Bead embroidery: History

 Long before the last major ice age, people were making beads from seashells, seeds, and any other materials they could find.
 Dating to 2500 BC, the tombs of Ur in Iraq contain beadwork made from Lapis Lazuli beads.
 The beads were sewn into the base.
 When archeologists excavated Neolithic burial mounds in Europe they found drawings of crude bone needles.
 Drawings and paintings from Egypt also show richly embroidered clothes.
 Bead embroidery is represented in European history dating back to the Middle Ages, with artwork showing bead embroidered hats and clothing.

 Indigenous peoples throughout North America have a rich historical relationship with beadwork.
-With the arrival of Europeans, seed beads began to be used and traded however pre-contact traditionally styled beadwork was woven using items which included shells, seeds, and porcupine quills.
-With the violence of Europeans colonizing America, beading became a way for Native Americans to hold on to their cultural identity.
-Native Americans used multiple techniques and still continue the tradition today.
+With the arrival of Europeans, seed beads began to be used and traded; however, pre-contact traditionally styled beadwork was woven using items which included shells, seeds, and porcupine quills.
+With the violence of Europeans colonizing America, beading became a way for Native Americans to hold on to their cultural identities.
+Native Americans used multiple techniques and multiple traditions still continue today.
 Peyote stitch was taught to Native Americans by Europeans.
 Loom beading was the last technique to be invented.
 Within the Americas, bead embroidery was first used by the Native Americans of the Great Lakes region.
 Native American bead embroidery is also known as applique beadwork.